5 Common Marketing Problems Faced by Small Gaming Studios

-In a world filled with successful and well-funded companies, most small businesses find that money management is one of the scariest challenges that they face.
-Most businesses start with limited funds and it's hard to grow them when you’re balancing employees, clients, workloads and more.
+In a world filled with successful companies that pump out AAA titles, most small gaming studios find that money management is one of the scariest challenges that they face.
+Most businesses start with limited funds and it's hard to grow them when you’re balancing employees, players, PR and more.
 This lack of capital is the cause of 82% of all small businesses’ closure.
 That’s why every brand - whether they’re new or old, big or small - needs a realistic budget and a cash flow management system.

 If you’re shooting for the stars, you’re probably going to miss.
 So, don’t aim up there, and instead work towards something more achievable.
-Small business owners have the most success when they set a reasonable budget based on small quotas and are prepared to invest their own money when needed.
+Smaller studios have the most success when they set a reasonable budget based on small quotas and are prepared to invest their own money when needed.
 But you need something to manage all this, or you’ll end up losing more than you’ll gain.

 Tracking your financial investments, budgets, taxes, payments and credits is crucial to ensure that your business doesn’t end up going bankrupt.
 You need a system that advises you when and where your money is going.
-Say you have a scheduled payment or a customer’s receipt is due, if you have a system or plan that updates you when something is due then you’ve got the basis to analyze your budget and plan for the future.
+Say you have a scheduled payment due.
+If you have a system or plan that updates you when something is due then you’ve got the basis to analyze your budget and plan for the future.
 Make sure you plan out your investments, track your payments and stay aware of your money’s movements to manage your cash flow year round.

-If you own a business, you need to commit the time to making it grow.
-Spending too little time on any aspect of your company’s growth guarantees that it will not succeed.
+If you're trying to make or launch a game, you need to commit the time to making it grow.
+Spending too little time on any aspect of your brand’s growth guarantees that it will not succeed.

-If you don’t have any experience in running a company, you’ll need to learn quickly.
+If you don’t have any experience in running a company and handling your product's (in this case, a game) growth, you’ll need to learn quickly.
 Take the time to understand your industry, how to sell and finance it and how to keep a happy and cohesive workplace environment for yourself and your employees.
 It is the investment of this time that will ensure that you and your employees are aware of the company’s goals and workload.

 This workload can become overwhelming, and you might think that you can leave tasks until later or hope that others will do them.
 Putting off doing things you don’t enjoy or that don’t seem important to you will get you in the end.
 Evaluate what your priorities for success are and work towards them.
 Anything else can wait.
 You need to create a plan for your own and your employees’ priorities to ensure your work correlates to your company’s goals.
 Consider outsourcing certain tasks if you’re having difficulty keeping up.

-There’s no point in having a business if you’ve got no one that’s interested in buying from you.
+There’s no point in having a game if you’ve got no one that’s interested in playing it.
 You need to come up with a good digital marketing strategy to attract your target audience.